qodeone/uikitty-site/docs/pages/section.md

 ## Overlap modifier

-Some UIkit themes use richer styles, including textured backgrounds and borders.
+Some UIkitty themes use richer styles, including textured backgrounds and borders.
 In this case, you can add the `.uk-section-overlap` class, to apply a border image and a negative offset to the following section.
 Note that this only works in styles that implement the feature, if there are subsequent sections.

 ```html
 <div class="uk-section uk-section-overlap"></div>